hdShang/arxiv-daily/docs/cs-RO/2025-08-25/papers/250817753v1-talking-to-robots-a-practical-examination-of-speech-foundation-model.md

 ---
 layout: default
-title: Talking to Robots: A Practical Examination of Speech Foundation Models for HRI Applications
+title: "Talking to Robots: A Practical Examination of Speech Foundation Models for HRI Applications"
 ---

 # Talking to Robots: A Practical Examination of Speech Foundation Models for HRI Applications